asigalov61/Heptabit-Music-Transformer/Models/Large/README.md

 ***

-### Model was trained on full Los Angeles MIDI Dataset (245k MIDIs) for 52 hours @ 4 batches on 1 H100 GPU
+### Model was trained on full Los Angeles MIDI Dataset (245k MIDIs) for 52 hours @ 4 batches on a single H100 GPU

 ***